elipski/Udacity_DevOps_Project1/README.md

     This will take a long time.

 5. Import resource group into terraform

-    Navigate to Project1\terraform\production and then import the resource group you created earlier (in step 1).
-Copy the resource group ID where you see dashes (-).
+    Navigate to Project1\terraform\production and then import the resource group ID you created earlier (in step 1).
+Use the resource group ID copied earlier.

     > terraform import azurerm_resource_group.main /subscriptions/- - - -/resourceGroups/udacity-resources